maurbe/maurbe/README.md

 ### About

 Hi there, I am Mauro, an astrophysicist and data scientist by training with a passion for coding and everything AI-related.
 I love to explore new ways to visualize complex data sets and research results.
 Find out more through my CV below.
-My research interests orbit around Machine/Deep Learning applications in structure formation such as the cosmic web and galaxy formation and the physics of Active Galactic Nuclei.
 When I am not working on projects, you will probably find me outdoors, training handstands or reading a good book.
 Feel free to reach out, whether it's serious business or just for a friendly hi!

 My CV can be found [here (December 2025)](https://maurbe.github.io/static/CV_academic-79759c9a72db90709904446cb40e4492.pdf).